mdn/content/files/en-us/web/api/rtccodecstats/transportid/index.md

 The **`transportId`** property of the {{domxref("RTCCodecStats")}} dictionary is a string that contains the unique identifier of the corresponding transport on which this codec is being used.

-You can correlate the codec and associated transport statistics by matching the `RTCCodecStats.transportId` with a {{domxref("RTCTransportStats.id")}} value.
+You can correlate the codec and associated transport statistics by matching the `RTCCodecStats.transportId` with an {{domxref("RTCTransportStats.id")}} value.

 ## Value